loodwigx/ltgc-demo/README.md

 therefore returns a 400 and does nothing.

 ### Other uses
+TODO handle error for USPS and display it to the user

+TODO add index to address table

 TODO refactor edit to be smaller

-TODO unit tests?

-TODO offline support
+TODO add support for 4 digit zip suffix

+TODO persist DB maybe

 TODO look into that hashtag USPS issue

-TODO moar animation?

 ## API
 If the web app isn't your cup of tea, the following endpoints have been defined and can be consumed by hitting port `5000` directly, or by hitting port `8080/app`.
 The web server proxies all traffic from /app to the application server at port 5000.